chef/chef-web-docs/content/install_bootstrap.md

 ### Run the bootstrap command

-The `knife bootstrap` subcommand is used to run a bootstrap operation that installs Chef Infra Client on the target node.
+The `knife bootstrap` command is used to run a bootstrap operation that installs Chef Infra Client on the target node.
 The following steps describe how to bootstrap a node using knife.

 1. Identify the FQDN or IP address of the target node.
 The `knife bootstrap` command requires the FQDN or the IP address for the node to complete the bootstrap operation.